/ Business Services

 GREEN PURCHASING

-Hope College endorses “Green Purchasing” and is committed to the use and purchase of environmentally and socially responsible products and services.
-Departments are expected to support this initiative in accordance with the guidelines located at the Campus Sustainability website.
+Hope College endorses “Green Purchasing” and strives to the use and purchase of environmentally and socially responsible products and services.
+This is an effort to balance economic priorities with environmental and human health.
+When economically feasible, Hope College will conduct business with companies that will further our sustainability goals and objectives.
+Departments are expected to support this initiative in accordance with the guidelines located at the Campus Sustainability website

 All capital purchases over $5,000 must be processed through the capital purchase process.
-For questions regarding this process, please contact the Director of Finance.
+For questions regarding this process, please contact the Controller.

 PROCUREMENT THRESHOLDS

 Employees must adhere to the following regulations when making a purchase on behalf of the College.
-If assistance is needed, please contact the Controller.
+If assistance is needed, please contact the Controller or Accounting Manager.

 Food consumed on campus for meetings or events should be provided by Creative Dining Services.
 Purchases of paper, supplies and other office products should be initiated through the Hope Bookstore (if choosing to use a different source for these purchases, the Bookstore should be notified).

 All capital purchases over $5,000 must be processed through the capital purchase process.
-For questions regarding this process, please contact the Director of Finance.
+For questions regarding this process, please contact the Controller.

 • Purchases greater than $250,000 — Goods and services must be selected based upon written requests for information (RFI), which include a clear and accurate description of the technical requirements for the material, product, or service to be provided and identify all requirements which contractors must fulfill in evaluating their offer.
 Competitive pricing from a minimum of two vendors is required.
 All procurement transactions must be conducted in a manner providing full and open competition.
 Please see “Requests for Information” under “Procedures” for more information.